ibm-cloud-docs/openpages/ha.md

 The SLO is not a warranty and {{site.data.keyword.IBM_notm}} will not issue credits for failure to meet an objective.
 Refer to the SLAs for commitments and credits that are issued for failure to meet any committed SLAs.
 For a summary of all SLOs, see [{{site.data.keyword.cloud_notm}} service level objectives](/docs/overview?topic=overview-slo).

-##Locations
-{: #ha-locations}

-For more information about service availability within regions and data centers, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).